HFAnalyticsLab/CMD_multimorbidity/README.md

 ## Data Sources
 We are currently applying to CPRD for access to data to complete this project.

+## How does it work?

+As the data used for this analysis is not publically available, the code cannot be used to replicate the analysis on this dataset.
+However, with modifications the code will be able to be used on other patient-level CPRD extracts.

+### Requirements

+TBC

+### Getting started

+TBC

-## License
+## Useful references

-This project is licensed under the [MIT License](https://github.com/HFAnalyticsLab/CMD_multimorbidity/blob/master/LICENSE).
+TBC

 ## Authors - please feel free to get in touch

 * Karen Hodgson, PhD - [on github](https://github.com/KarenHodgson) / [on twitter](https://twitter.com/KarenHodgePodge)
 * Mai Stafford, PhD - [on twitter](https://twitter.com/stafford_xm)
+* Will Parry, PhD

+## License
+This project is licensed under the [MIT License](https://github.com/HFAnalyticsLab/CMD_multimorbidity/blob/master/LICENSE).